nlhomme/docker-minecraft_server_1-12/README.md

 # To-Do:
 - Take in charge your already existing minecraft world.
 - Install the minecraft version of your choice (currently installs 1.12)
 - Fix this problem: when the container is stopped, everythin is lost.
-I don't now (for the moment) stop it properly...
+I don't now (for the moment) how to stop it properly...
-- At the end of the installation wiezard, tell the user that the systemd service has been started correctly